-GE Volunteers have been active in Europe for over 20 years and have well-established programs around GE sites focusing on areas of local need driven by the energy and passion of the GE employees.
-In 2011, over 10,500 employees in Western Europe took part in approximately 700 projects, donating 73,000 hours to the local communities where they live and work.
+GE Volunteers have been active in Europe for over 20 years and have well-established programs around GE sites focusing on areas of local need and driven by the energy and passion of the GE employees.
+In 2012, more than 11,500 employees in Western Europe took part in approximately 960 projects, donating 95,536 hours to the local communities where they live and work.

-Every week, GE Volunteers help children build core skills through reading together, mentoring or helping with homework.
-In Milan, Italy, volunteers have worked with underprivileged young people at the Martinitt Institute for over five years, giving young people a chance to improve their future opportunities.
+Every week, GE Volunteers help children build core skills by reading with them, mentoring or helping with homework.
+In Milan, Italy, volunteers have been working with underprivileged young people at the Martinitt Institute for over five years, giving young people a chance to improve their future prospects.